 The Glasgow City Development Plan was adopted on March 29th, 2017 and is available here – https://www.glasgow.gov.uk/index.aspx?articleid=16186.
 This new local development plan replaces Glasgow City Plan 2 (2009) and sets out Glasgow City Council’s land use strategy and provides the basis for assessing planning applications.
 The Glasgow City Development Plan should be read in conjunction with the Glasgow and the Clyde Valley SDP and relevant statutory supplementary guidance, which aligns with the MGSDP Vision and Guiding Principles.

 Deliver retrofit interventions to actively combat challenges facing the MGSDP region.

 A director of the Central Scotland Green Network (CSGN) (NPF3 National Development No. 6) is a core MGSDP Board member thus helping to strengthen existing collaborative working between these two NPF National Development projects.

 The delivery of SWMP and NFM projects and review of roads maintenance plans by MGSDP partners is on going with a core aim of identifying retrofit interventions.

-Public engagement events for a number of the SWMPs have been held, with feedback being used to define a short-list of options for further analysis.
+Public engagement events for a number of the SWMPs have been held, the most recent being a series of events in Easterhouse, Cranhill, High Knightswood, Springburn and Hillington through May / June / July 2017, with feedback being used to define a short-list of options for further analysis.